Andres-G-Gomez/andres-g-gomez.github.io/_projects/8_project.md

 | ResNet18    | 0.86                                 | 0.85                                    | 0.85                                   | 0.84                                      |
 | ViT         | 0.97                                 | n/a                                     | 0.91                                   | n/a                                       |

+Additionally, the combination of shrinking, zero padding, and left-right flipping demonstrated promising results, with DenseNet achieving a validation accuracy of 93%.
+These findings underscore the importance of data augmentation in enhancing model robustness and generalization.
+Further exploration of model architectures, such as Vision Transformer, holds potential for improving classification accuracy and addressing complex medical image analysis tasks.

 **Shrink and Pad, Left-right Flip Augmentation:**